agility-game/messaging-management/300/900/600/300/100/README.md

 ![Image](https://github.com/user-attachments/assets/1b2cd14d-e393-46fd-a261-0e5439127877)

-Lookup the URL of the Webhook on Pipedream to be used for "Register Device":
+Lookup the URL of the Webhook on Pipedream to be used for "Device Registration":

 See https://pipedream.com/@wvanheemstra/projects/proj_e5smjgK/device-registration-p_7NCZ6WK/inspect